 If you're considering bringing these feats of clay (or cement) into your house, you'll be excited to discover nearly limitless designs, sizes, and shapes so you can create a look that's one-of-a-kind.

-Your budget and design goals will help guide your choice and use of decorative tiles.
+Your budget and design goals will help guide your choice and use of decorative tile designs.
 For example, you may decide to cover a large area with decorative tiles, such as this boldly graphic black-and-white kitchen backsplash that extends to adjacent walls.
 Thin grout lines allow the pattern of these handcrafted cement Cuban tiles to appear uninterrupted.

 Decorative tiles aren't limited to kitchen backsplashes.
 The hand-painted Moroccan lantern-inspired tiles in this kitchen continue from the backsplash to the island snack bar, providing a durable yet dynamic surface that can withstand shoe scuffs and scratches.
+Products designed to be backsplash tiles are usually made to withstand a fair amount of dings and scratches.

 Use decorative tile to play up the style of your home.
 In this vintage kitchen, located in a 1926 Spanish Revival, the homeowners used colorful Moroccan-inspired tiles to create a colorful transition from green lower cabinets and white upper cabinetry.